SVRao19056/gem-url-builder/README.md

 - Extensive Quality checks with unit tests
 - Monitor and Attest the Code Quality with code coverage which is one of the prerecquistes for a sucessful agile shop.

-* Integrate with [babel](https://babeljs.io/en/setup#installation) to permit ES 2016 features.
+* Integrated with [babel](https://babeljs.io/en/setup#installation) to permit ES 2016 features.
-* Integrate with [webpack](https://webpack.js.org/) for deployment.
+* Integrated with [webpack](https://webpack.js.org/) for deployment.

 **This is to meet the need for a production ready approach rather than just a bare bones tutorial meant to demostrate the concepts.**
-Generally the most chalenges are encountered when a real life production release is attempted.
+However not this is not yet production ready .
+There are a number of prerequites that are missing.
+The intent is to provide approaches to some of chalenges that are encountered when a real life production release is attempted.

+# Architecture Review

 # Features included